 FAQ

 How much does Aqua Voice cost?
 Aqua Voice's Pro plan is $8/month billed annually, with a Team plan at $12/month billed annually and custom Enterprise pricing (aquavoice.com, checked July 4, 2026).
-Infina is $99 one-time at the time of writing, with an optional $10/month cloud add-on.
+Infina is $99/year at the time of writing, with an optional $9.99/month cloud add-on.

 Does Aqua Voice have a free plan?
 Yes.
 Aqua's Starter plan includes 1,000 free words and a small custom dictionary, no card required (checked July 4, 2026).
-Infina has no free tier; instead you buy once and get a 7-day no-questions money-back guarantee.
+Infina has a free trial as well: 2,000 words and 50 voice commands, no card required, and the paid plan adds a 7-day no-questions money-back guarantee.

 Is Aqua Voice cloud-based or on-device?
 Aqua's transcription runs in the cloud, and no offline mode is advertised on their site.
 Infina transcribes on your Mac by default using NVIDIA's Parakeet model on the Apple Neural Engine, works offline, and only uses the cloud if you buy the optional add-on.

 What is the best Aqua Voice alternative on Mac?
-If you want to stop paying monthly, Infina is the strongest Aqua Voice alternative: a $99 one-time license, on-device transcription, and OS-level voice control.
+If you want your dictation running on your own Mac, Infina is the strongest Aqua Voice alternative: $99/year with unlimited words and commands, on-device transcription, and OS-level voice control.
 It is also the only option that replaces the hotkey with a fully hands-free dictate, send, and switch-apps loop.

 Can Aqua Voice work hands-free like Infina?
 No. Aqua requires holding a hotkey for every dictation, and pressing Enter or switching apps stays manual.
 With Infina's hands-free mode, you just say "type" plus your words, say "send" to submit, and say "open Notes" or "open Cursor" to switch apps by voice.